 Students may quickly lift their face covering to take a drink of water during the day and quickly place their face covering back in the proper place.
 Individuals should perform hand-washing or use hand sanitizer before and after touching their face covering to take a drink.

-District 45 will be disinfecting all buildings on a weekly schedule with an electrostatic spray gun and Centers for Disease Control (CDC) approved chemical.
+District 45 will be disinfecting all buildings on a regular schedule with an electrostatic spray gun and Centers for Disease Control (CDC) approved chemical.

 In addition to normal cleaning schedules, all high touch surfaces will be disinfected as needed.